 Setting Realistic Score Goals

 A crucial component of MCAT preparation is setting realistic score goals.
-Setting goals that align with the minimum and maximum score ranges demanded by the medical schools you are interested in is crucial.
+These goals must align with the minimum and maximum score ranges demanded by the medical schools you are interested in.

 Find out the typical MCAT scores of students accepted to your top medical schools.
 This will serve as a guide for what is deemed to be competitive.
 While aiming for a high grade is commendable, it’s equally crucial to create feasible goals given your study schedule and environmental conditions.